Dorfromantik: Board game adaptations

 In 2023, a board game adaptation of Dorfromantik was published as Dorfromantik: The Board Game by Pegasus Spiele.
 It was designed by independent designers Lucas Zach and Michael Palm; Zach had seen Dorfromantiks Deutscher Computerspielpreis award wins and tried out the game, then the pair asked Pegasus, with which they regularly worked, to approach Toukana.
 According to Pegasus co-founder Karsten Esser, this is the opposite of the norm for popular video games, where typically the rights-holders approach a board game maker to make a spin-off game.
 Palm and Zach quickly made a digital prototype for a board game, and Toukana agreed to pursue the project.
 According to Palm, adapting the video game to a board game was generally straightforward due to its design; the primary challenge was changing the computer-controlled systems so that the player would not need to make any calculations until the end of the game.

 Dorfromantik: The Board Game was released in February 2023.
 It is a cooperative game that can be played with one to six players, with games taking 30 to 60 minutes.
 Like in the video game, new tiles and elements are unlocked as the game is repeatedly played, with players encouraged to record their scores as a "campaign" to earn the right to open up sealed boxes.
 It won the 2023 Spiel des Jahres award, and was a Recommended Casual Game in the 2024 American Tabletop Awards.
 While sales numbers have not been published by Pegasus or Toukana, Frankfurter Allgemeine Zeitung claimed in November 2023 that it had sold 500,000 copies, and according to Esser winning the Spiel des Jahres typically results in hundreds of thousands of extra sales to retailers in the following months.

 New versions of the board game have been released since the initial launch.
 Two mini expansions for the game, "The Great Mill", containing a mill figure and two new cards, and "The Wetterau", comprising three new tiles, were released in October 2023 and June 2024, respectively.
 A competitive version of the game for two players was released as Dorfromantik: The Duel in February 2024.
 A sequel to the original board game, Dorfromantik: Sakura, was released in November 2024, with similar gameplay but new tiles and a new "cherry blossom" mechanic.
-A compact version of the game, with smaller tiles, shorter playing time, and a small carrying case is planned for release in November 2025 as Dorfromantik: Light Luggage.
+A compact version of the game, with smaller tiles, shorter playing time, and a small carrying case was released in November 2025 as Dorfromantik: Light Luggage.
+A version themed after tropical islands, Dorfromantik: South Seas, is planned for release in October 2026.